 INTRODUCTION:

 Fruits and vegetables are essential ingredients in the daily plate of most of the Indians as it is rich in fiber, vitamins and minerals along with proteins and carbohydrates.
 Vegetables are marketed in four different forms like fresh, frozen, dried and canned.
 The supply chain of fresh produce has some restrictions or limitations faced by the stakeholders.
 We need to discuss these issues of vegetable growers as vegetable production has a huge contribution in the country’s economy.
 India’s export of fresh vegetable during 2023-24 is 828.26 USD millions (APEDA).
 The supply chain for fresh vegetable has intermediaries as stakeholders in different forms like commission agent, wholesaler and retailer/ faria creating less recovery to the production cost to the growers and more emptying of pockets of the ultimate consumer.
 The post harvest loss has been accounted as the major factor during transit of fresh vegetables.
 It is therefore, necessary to study about the issues/ constraints faced by the stakeholders of the vegetable supply chain to find a solution.
 Constraints are the causes that act as barrier to production and marketing of vegetables.
+This introduction is too shallow.
+As such, it need more elaboration which problems statement, insight, significant, scope and general objective

+Literature review is completely omitted

 METHODOLOGY: